Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Experiments

 \subsubsection{Case 4 $\&$ 5 (Mixed noise)}

-Fig.~\ref{fig:DetectionMap_4} and~\ref{fig:DetectionMap_5} show the detection maps for Pavia Centre in Case 4 and Los Angeles I in Case 5, respectively, generated by all the detectors.
-Fig.~\ref{fig:semiROCs} (d) and (e) also depict the ROC curves for Pavia Centre in Case 4 and Los Angeles I in Case 5, respectively.
-These figures and Tables~\ref{tab:AUCs} and~\ref{tab:SERs} illustrate that the detection performance of all the existing methods is significantly degraded compared to the results of Case 1.
-This is because, as mentioned in the discussion of Case 3, these methods are designed for the case where the HS image is noise-free or only contaminated with Gaussian noise and cannot accurately separate background, anomalies, and mixed noise.
-In contrast, the proposed method can handle all three types of noise, resulting in detection performance equivalent to that of Case 1.
+The three types of AUC values for all detectors across each dataset in Cases 4 and 5 are summarized in Tables~\ref{tab:AUC_Case4} and~\ref{tab:AUCs_Case5}, respectively.
+Figs.~\ref{fig:DetectionMap_pavia}(d)--(e) and \ref{fig:semiROCs}(d)--(e) show the detection maps and 3D-ROC curves for the Pavia Centre under these mixed-noise conditions.
+These tables and figures illustrate that the detection performance of all the existing methods except for AHMID is significantly degraded compared to the results in Case 1.
+This is because, as discussed in Case 3, these methods are designed without explicit consideration of noise or are based on the assumption of Gaussian noise, and thus they cannot accurately separate background, anomalies, and mixed noise.
+In contrast, AHMID and the proposed method demonstrated robust detection performance.
+However, the performance of AHMID tends to degrade as the noise intensity increases, as it relies on the quality of a pre-constructed dictionary.
+On the other hand, the proposed method maintains stable detection performance, comparable to that in Case 1.